poundifdef/connectivly/README.md

 Connectivly doesn't "own" your users database - it assumes you're already managing users and accounts in your own application.
-It work alonside your DB, Auth0, Sign In With Google (etc), or other third party identity provider.
+It work alonside your DB, Auth0, Sign In With Google, or other third party identity provider.

 ## Getting Started

 Connectivly is packaged as a single go binary.
-You just need to configure 2 options: a callback URL to your app and an API key.
+You just need to configure 1 options: a callback URL to your app.

 ### 1. Run Connectivly Server